 Both President Green and the Treasury Secretary agreed that they had to bypass the heart-attack that was the blockage in Congress.
 For example, it is a fair metaphorical approximation to state that the Affordable Care Act was a healthy and good sized potato and bipartisan politics shaved it down to the size of one small potato-chip worth of its original intent.
 Then the good-hearted POTUS 44 scooped up the mush from the house floor and since it was still technically edible shaped it into mashed potatoes to keep as many people alive via health care coverage as he could.

 President Green didn’t want the same fate to happen to ‘Housing as a Right’ so she had the county credit unions create a new type of mortgage using the low-interest loan programs that were designed for teachers and police officers in Idaho, now restructured as ‘Green Loans’ available to the entire middle class.
 If the people didn’t have the cash and the time to fund the war against climate change, then lowering the cost of housing was the best angle for progress in the passive and renewable energy revolution.
 With the mortgage payment lowering incentive, the middle class could then help themselves.
-Those starting out at zero, or in debt with college degrees were an opportunity for an entirely new type of green off the grid housing.
+Those starting out at zero, or in debt with college degrees were an opportunity for an entirely new type of green off the grid housing simply by sponsoring the green-home loans.

 President Green and the Treasury Secretary agreed with the dividend as an option 2021 was a window of opportunity for the homeless to find shelter.
 She had deployed the military to the refugee detention centers and also to all homeless camp populations in every major city in the U.S. They set up temporary military style shelters on the edges of city limits immediately and then the work had begun on converting malls into provisional homeless shelters with social workers deployed on site to help people to find permanent homes suitable for the new loans.
 To communicate some of their plan to the public, President Green decided an NPR interview to explain her beliefs on ‘Housing as a Right’ might be a good option.